logicalmechanism/convert-expression/README.md

 where $H$ is the sha3_256 hash function.
 The constants $g$, $r$, $c$, $q$, and $q'$ are public.
 The values $v$, $\lambda$, $\alpha$, and $m$ are secret.

-`This contract is research purposes only.
-Do not use.`

 A detailed [docs folder](documentation/summary.md) exists for further explaination.

 ## Building